CloudyUnity/ScholsVault2025/Modules/Code/ARM/Question Types/Optimizing Programs/Explanation.md

 CPUs run on Fetch-Decode-Execute cycles
 To do this they need to know what instructions are incoming so they can begin fetching and decoding them before they're executed
-Branch instructions fuck this up as the CPU doesn't know what is incoming causing wasted cycles Modern CPUs have branch predictors to help this problem but not in Cortex-M3 no sir
+Branch instructions fuck this up as the CPU doesn't know what is incoming causing wasted cycles, this is what's known as stall cycles
+Modern CPUs have branch predictors to help this problem but not in Cortex-M3 no sir

+To reduce branches try to flatten branches with multipliers or unroll loops
+	Example:
+		if (a)
+			x = 3
+		else
+			x = 5
+		Becomes:
+			x = 3 * a + 5 * !a

 #bonus
 Cache Locality: